 - Cases that involve automobile accidents and Workers’ Compensation require written or verbal authorization prior to treatment.

 If you have difficulty managing the balance on your account, we are here to help develop a plan.
-Alternate payment arrangements can be made with a patient financial advocate by calling 844.408.4103
+Alternate payment arrangements can be made with a financial counseling by calling 844.408.4103 or 269.408.4103.

 - Answer questions about your bill